will-hart/demarcate.js/README.md

 	// instead use:
 	demarcate.parse()

-Events have also been renamed to reflect javascript code standards:
+Events have also been renamed to reflect javascript code standards (naming was a result of too much Python):

 	demarcate_editor_closed >> demarcateEditorClosed
     demarcate_editor_enabled >> demarcateEditorEnabled